BetterWayElectronics/ps4-nor-validator/README.md

 	10 - Upload Only

 		If this appears, you have a good connection to my server and you can upload without validating - good if you forgot to do it earlier.
 Does not appear if offline.
+		Can also upload your UART output if you saved it as a .txt file and stored it with your NOR dump.
+I highly recommend doing this for BLOD consoles!

 	10/11 - Validate